sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 Select your newly created project by clicking on it.

-Here's a gif showing `Create Project` windows:
+Below is a gif showing `Create data science project` dialogs:
 ![Create Project gif](./assets/create_project.gif)

 ### Setup MinIO